wdi-sg/project-1/README.md

 * Create cover page that will disappear upon clicking start button
 * Generate fishes at intervals [Stop generating fishes after the 30th fish]
 * Fishes must be of different sizes, different initial position, and move randomly
-* Create main fish that follows mouse
+* Create main fish that follows mouse [And rotate too]
-* Detect collision
+* Detect collision of main fish with blue fishes
 * Increase/Decrease size of main fish when colliding, and make other fish disappear
-* Win if bigger than 100x100px, because the biggest other fish is 120x120px
+* Win if bigger than 100x100px, because the biggest blue fish is 120x120px
-* Lose if less than 30x30px, because the smallest other fish is 20x20px
+* Lose if less than 30x30px, because the smallest blue fish is 20x20px

 ---